drisDev8/SQL-21-Days-Challenge/README.md

 - **Goal:** Equip you with strong SQL skills to query, clean, model, and analysis data — essential for roles in **Data Analysis, Data Engineering, Data Science & AI and Software Development** 🚀

 # 🧾 Dataset Details
-The primary dataset for this challenge is the Hospital Beds Management dataset.
+The primary dataset for this challenge is the Hospital Beds Management dataset.<br>
 Source: Kaggle – [Hospital Beds Management ](https://www.kaggle.com/datasets/jaderz/hospital-beds-management)